toddgaunt/persistent/README.md

+# Persistent

-Provides persistent data structures in Go
+Provides implementations of Clojure's persistent data structures (namely: lists, vectors, and maps) for Go, using generic types.